DataDog/kics/documentation/rules/terraform/aws/authentication_without_mfa.md

 ### Description

  Requiring users to authenticate using Multi-Factor Authentication (MFA) provides an extra layer of security beyond just a password, reducing the risk of unauthorized access if credentials are compromised.
-In Terraform, this can be enforced by using an IAM policy with a condition such as `"aws:MultiFactorAuthPresent": "true"`, which restricts permissions like `sts:AssumeRole` to only those sessions where MFA has been verified.
+In Terraform, this can be enforced by using an IAM policy with a condition such as `"aws:MultiFactorAuthPresent": "true"`, which restricts permissions such as `sts:AssumeRole` to only those sessions where MFA has been verified.
 Without this condition, as shown in the following policy snippet, the user may be able to access sensitive AWS resources without MFA:

 ```
 "Condition": {